gnunn1/modernize-apps-jboss/docs/cdk-docs/md/05-reactive-microservices.md

 [INFO] jan 12, 2018 11:25:40 FM io.vertx.core.impl.launcher.commands.VertxIsolatedDeployer
 [INFO] INFO: Succeeded in deploying verticle
 ```
+At this point, press CTRL-C to stop the execution so that we can add more code.

 **3. Add a router that can serve static content**
 Now let's add a Web server that can serve static content, which only requires three lines of code at the `//TODO: Create Router` marker: